-a.
-List alphabetically (by department) the names of all full-time and part-time faculty

-- members (with .5 or greater Full-Time Equivalent FTE appointments) teaching in the program. - b.
-Provide on site current curricula vitae of all faculty members with 0.5 or greater FTE appointments.
-Programs may select to provide curricula vitae for part-time faculty members with less than 0.5 FTE in the documentation. - c.
-Attach as an appendix, the mechanisms for the appointment, review and reappointment of full-time faculty members, including those with administrative positions. - d.
-Describe the review and appointment/reappointment process for part-time faculty members.
+- a.
+List alphabetically (by department) the names of all full time and part time faculty members (with .5 or greater FTE appointments) teaching in the program. - b.
+Provide on site current curricula vitae of all faculty members with 0.5 or greater Full-Time Equivalent (FTE) appointments.
+Programs may select to provide curricula vitae for part time faculty with less than 0.5FTE in the documentation. - c.
+Attach as an appendix, the mechanisms for the appointment, review and reappointment of full time faculty members, including those with administrative positions. - d.
+Describe the review and appointment/reappointment process for part time faculty members. - e.
+Provide evidence that the DDS/DMD educational program is not disadvantaged by re-assignment of faculty to the qualifying program.